modalpdx/MintTinPS_882/README.md

 MAX882.
 This chip would give you everything the MAX882 offers but the non-adjustable voltage would be 5V instead of 3.3V.
 Not recommended, but you're free to swap.

+Also note: the first run of PCBs has not been received as of 10/30/2014.
+Please do not produce PCBs from the Gerber files until I can verify that the PCB design works.